jendave/void-1680-am/README.md

 #### From the *VOID 1680 AM Roll Tables Compendium*

-* Copy all roll tables from the into the Rollable Tables tab.
+* Copy all roll tables from the Compendium into the Rollable Tables tab.

 #### From the *VOID 1680 AM Macros Compendium*